 The sizes of our grants generally range from $500 to $5,000.
 Applicants may apply for amounts outside of these guidelines if documentation supports the nature of the request.

 In order to assure fairness, consistency and as much objectivity as possible in the grant allocation process, all grant requests will be accepted and treated on an equal basis.
 The Foundation Board will not consider a grant request unless it includes all of the following:

 - A copy of the organization’s 501(c)(3) Certification from the Federal Government (Tax Reform Act of 1969)

 - Amount requested and the total amount of project.

 - A one page memo describing the applicant organization and the program for which it seeks funding

 - Copy of the organization’s most recent Detailed Balance Sheet and Income Statement.
 Administrative costs, as a percentage of the budget, should also be provided.

 - Contact person’s name, daytime phone number, mailing address, and email address.

 Questions should be directed to: Carolyn Mackenzie

-Organizations will be notified of the decisions made on the applications by mid-June, 2019.
+Our application period for 2019 is now closed.
+Organizations will be notified of the decisions made on this year's applications by mid-June, 2019.